thorpej/CoPicoVision/README.md

 The bus interface to the Pico is a little simpler than that used on the pico9918.
 Two 74LVC245 bus transceivers are used to perform the 3V3 <--> 5V level shift.
-This works perfectly fine since I've arranged for everything on the 5V side to use TTL logic levels.
-One transceiver is hard-wired for the B->A direction and level-shifts the A0, /VDPWSEL, /VDPRSEL, and /RESET input signals.
+This works perfectly fine since I've arranged for everything on the 5V side to use TTL logic levels, which can accept the 3V3 CMOS logic level outputs.
+One transceiver is hard-wired for the B->A direction and level-shifts the A0, /VDPWSEL, /VDPRSEL, and /RESET input signals to the Pico.
 The other transceiver level-shifts the data bus and takes care of swizzling the bit order between the VDP and the Z80.
 The IODEC GAL generates an extra signal that's used to enable the output of the data bus transceiver, and the direction of the transceiver is controlled by /VDPWSEL.

 The VGA resistor DAC is identical to the pico9918's.